A Rainy Day Visit To The German National Museum in Nuremberg Germany

 reliquary in the medieval section, just look at the exposed brick vaulted ceilings

-Practical Information for Visiting the German National Museum in Nurmenberg
+Practical Guide & Tips for the German National Museum

 Address: Kartäusergasse 1, 90402 Nürnberg